simgrid/simgrid/docs/source/Developers_Documentation.rst

 channel <https://framateam.org/simgrid/channels/bot-office>`_ on Mattermost.
 Our code quality is tested every night using `SonarQube
 <https://sonarcloud.io/dashboard?id=simgrid_simgrid>`_ , and the `Debian build daemon <https://buildd.debian.org/status/package.php?p=simgrid>`_ test each
 release on several CPU architectures.
 We maintain some scripts to interact with these tools under ``tools/cmake``.

-Breaking tests once in a while is completely OK in SimGrid.
-We accept temporarily breakages because we want things to evolve, but if you break something, it is your duty to fix it within 24 hours to not hinder the work of others.

 Interacting with git
 --------------------